ThirdLemon/PokeEmeraldExpandedCustom/README.md

 # pokeemerald Expansion

+## What is this fork?

+This fork is a personal project for me, by me.
+All other details in this readme are pulled directly from the original branch of pokeemerald expansion.

 ## What is the pokeemerald Expansion?

 The pokeemerald Expansion is a collection of feature branches that can be integrated into existing [pokeemerald](https://github.com/pret/pokeemerald) projects.